mattwynn1/Dispatchmaps/README.md

 Geographic information systems allow us to do spatial analyses.
 GIS lets us <a href="http://www.nytimes.com/2013/01/03/us/a-soaring-homicide-rate-a-divide-in-chicago.html?_r=1&">quantify disparities between neighborhoods</a>,

 Maybe the thing that makes it most different, though, is GIS' ability to let us switch together disparate data sources to find correlations.
 The Seattle Times' <a href="http://seattletimes.com/flatpages/specialreports/methadone/methadonestollhigherinpoorerareas.html">found a connection between poverty and methadone<a>, for example.

+Most governments have GIS departments, and oftentimes GIS data is explicitly controlled by a records retention schedule.
+Another major source is the Census Bureau, which

+<h3>DIGGING INTO QGIS</h3>
+Franklin County roads using the Census Bureau's FTP site.
+Franklin County is FIPS Code 39049.

 <h3>CHLOROPLETHS</h3>